sw24f/jump-start-with-git-WanrongDang/learningGit.md

 - I practiced adding files to the staging area and commiting changes with informative messages.
 - I edit this file on github.com directly.
 ### New Feature Section
+- Practiced using 'git diff' to compare changes between commits.